Juha Pirinen

-Juha Pirinen (born 22 October 1991) is a Finnish professional footballer who plays as a left-back or a centre-back for Greek Super League club Volos.
+Juha Pirinen (born 22 October 1991) is a Finnish professional footballer who plays as a left-back or a centre-back for Greek Super League 2 club Kalamata.

 Club career

 Pirinen has played for Finnish Veikkausliiga club Tampere United and then moved back to his boyhood club FC Haka in January 2011.
 He played in Haka for three seasons, after which he moved to MYPA.
 Since MYPA folded in 2015, he played for RoPS.
-In 2017, he moved to HJK Helsinki.
+In 2017, he moved to HJK Helsinki for an undisclosed fee.